 So, it might be useful to set up meetings with people in different customer-facing roles (e.g. customer support, customer success, sales).
 Ask them what issues keep coming up.
 Which questions do they get most frequently when talking to customers in sales or customer support calls?
 And ask for their opinion, too – for example, software engineers who’ve built the product might tell you that some particular functions need to be explained.

 To find these answers, data is also your friend.
 Look into your CRM or other system and scour analytics about interactions with customers.
 Focus on the most basic issues, the ones that can usually be resolved on the first call – these are the ones suitable for self-service.
-If your colleagues have additional data, make use of it, too.
-For example, the engineering department might be able to run tests to see where customers face obstacles when using the product.

 With the information at hand from colleagues and your own experience, you’re well-positioned to structure your knowledge base.
 This depends on your own categorization of information.